 Everyone should get into incredible shape at least once in their lives.
 Not for the abs, or the great physique that comes with it.
 But for the lessons it teaches you, and the tremendous amount of self-development it serves to give.
 The positive habits, additional structure and the management of willpower reserves are attributes you can take forward across multiple domains in your life.
 The self-awareness, self-belief and the introspective exercise of understanding the value of your ‘why’ all has the power to contribute to your overall self-mastery.

-If you’re able to produce these life changing improvements, while at the same time also creating a physique that exudes confidence and fulfils all the physique goals you set for yourself, then you’ve hit the jackpot.
-Which is what Sanjay did for himself this year, when he completely transformed his mind and body to achieve a goal he wasn’t always sure was possible.
+If you’re able to produce these life changing improvements, while creating a physique that exudes confidence and fulfils all your physique goals, you’ve hit the jackpot.
+Which is what Sanjay did for himself, when he completely transformed his mind and body to achieve a goal he wasn’t always sure was possible.

-After seeing this total true transformation in Sanjay, who was being coached under the watchful eye of the ‘Hitman’, Nathan Johnson, we decided to dig deep into his story to find out what drove him, the mindset required to transform, and some of the tangible benefits he’s experienced in his time with us at RNT.
+After seeing this total true transformation in Sanjay, we decided to dig deep into his story to find out what drove him, the mindset required to transform, and some of the tangible benefits he’s experienced in his time with us at RNT.

 Without further ado, let’s dive in…